lydiahallie/javascript-questions/README.md

 Then, we set `city` equal to the string `"Amsterdam"`.
 This doesn't change the person object: there is no reference to that object.

-When logging the `person` object, the unmodified object gets returend.
+When logging the `person` object, the unmodified object gets returned.

 </p>
 </details>